Florida Approved

 Are a first-time driver in Florida (any age).

-Need to reinstate your driver's license and received a notice of suspension from the DHSMV for an under-age 21 DUI (Zero Tolerance).
+Need to reinstate your driver's license and received a notice of suspension for an under-age 21 DUI (Zero Tolerance).

 4 hours 5 units